dannyshafer/google-homepage/README.md

-This is the first project in The Odin Project.
+This is the first exercise in The Odin Project.
 Yay!!

+It is a visual recreation of the Google homepage with simple styling.